In this article, we have provided the most common Security testing interview questions with detailed answers.

-Hackers check for any loop hole in the system through which they can pass SQL queries which by passed the security checks and return back the critical data.
+Hackers check for any loophole in the system through which they can pass SQL queries bypassed the security checks and return back the critical data.
 This is known as SQL injection.
-It can allow hackers to steal the critical data or even crash a system.
+It can allow hackers to steal critical data or even crash a system.

-SQL injections are very critical and needs to be avoided.
-Periodic security testing can prevent these kind of attacks.
-SQL database security needs to be define correctly and input boxes and special characters should be handled properly.
+SQL injections are very critical and need to be avoided.
+Periodic security testing can prevent this kind of attack.
+SQL database security needs to be defined correctly and input boxes and special characters should be handled properly.

 Ans.
 There are following seven attributes of Security Testing:

 Ans.
-XSS or cross site scripting is type of vulnerability that hackers used to attack web applications.
+XSS or cross-site scripting is a type of vulnerability that hackers used to attack web applications.

-Q#7.
-What is SSL connection and an SSL session?
+Q #7) What are the SSL connections and an SSL session?

 Ans.
 SSL or secured socket layer connection is a transient peer-to-peer communications link where each connection is associated with one SSL Session.

-SSL session can be defines as association between client and server generally crated by handshake protocol.
-There are set of parameters are defined and it may be share by multiple SSL connections.
+SSL session can be defined as an association between client and server generally created by the handshake protocol.
+There are set of parameters are defined and it may be shared by multiple SSL connections.

 Ans.
-Penetration testing is on the security testing which helps in identifying vulnerabilities in a system.
-Penetration test is an attempt to evaluate the security of a system by manual or automated techniques and if any vulnerability found testers uses that vulnerability to get deeper access to the system and found more vulnerabilities.
+Penetration testing is on security testing which helps in identifying vulnerabilities in a system.
+A penetration test is an attempt to evaluate the security of a system by manual or automated techniques and if any vulnerability found testers use that vulnerability to get deeper access to the system and found more vulnerabilities.
 The main purpose of this testing to prevent a system from any possible attacks.

-Penetration testing can be done by two ways –White Box testing and Black box testing.
+Penetration testing can be done in two ways –White Box testing and Black box testing.

-In white box testing all the information is available with the testers whereas in black box testing testers don’t have any information and they test the system in real world scenario to find out the vulnerabilities.
+In white-box testing all the information is available with the testers whereas in black box testing testers don’t have any information and they test the system in real-world scenarios to find out the vulnerabilities.

 Ans.
 Penetration testing is important because-

 - It is impossible to protect all the information all the time.
-Hackers always come with new techniques to steal the important data and its necessary for testers as well to perform the testing periodically to detect the possible attacks.
+Hackers always come with new techniques to steal important data and it is necessary for testers as well to perform periodical testing to detect the possible attacks.

-- Penetration testing identifies and protects a system by above mentioned attacks and helps organizations to keep their data safe.
+- Penetration testing identifies and protects a system by the above-mentioned attacks and helps organizations to keep their data safe.

 Ans.
-Two common techniques to protect a password file are- hashed passwords and a salt value or password file access control.
+Two common techniques to protect a password file is- hashed passwords and a salt value or password file access control.

 Ans.
 Abbreviations related to software security are: